ivelum/landing/content/blog/zero-downtime-deployment/index.md

 Both the frontend and backend use the build number from the CI server to be aware of their version.
 The backend includes its version in the HTTP response headers for every API request.
 The frontend compares the version from the backend with its own.
-If they don’t match, it triggers an update.
+If they don't match, it triggers an update.

-But the update is not just an immediate forced reload; we don’t want to frustrate our users or risk losing unsaved data they might have entered on the page.
+But the update is not just an immediate forced reload; we don't want to frustrate our users or risk losing unsaved data they might have entered on the page.
 Instead, we use a deferred reload.
 It means we schedule the reload to trigger at the next convenient moment, which can be one of the following: